Demo-Smart-Factory-Concordia-University/OpenFactory/README.md

 [![Unit tests](https://github.com/Demo-Smart-Factory-Concordia-University/OpenFactory/actions/workflows/unittests.yml/badge.svg)](https://github.com/Demo-Smart-Factory-Concordia-University/OpenFactory/actions/workflows/unittests.yml)

-**OpenFactory** aims to streamline the integration of manufacturing devices into a cohesive data processing ecosystem, enabling efficient data streaming to Kafka for analysis and decision-making.
+**OpenFactory** aims to streamline the integration of manufacturing devices into a cohesive data processing ecosystem, enabling efficient data streaming to Kafka for analysis and decision-making and sending back commands to devices to execute actionable items.
 It is a distributed cluster designed for seamless integration of manufacturing devices, providing an adaptable infrastructure to interface both MTConnect-enabled and retrofitted devices, using adapters when necessary.

 ## Key Features